ziqihuangg/Collaborative-Diffusion/README.md

 We use pre-trained uni-modal diffusion models to perform multi-modal guided face generation and editing.
 At each step of the reverse process (i.e., from timestep t to t − 1), the **dynamic diffuser** predicts the spatial-varying and temporal-varying **influence function** to *selectively enhance or suppress the contributions of the given modality*.

 ## Updates
+- [09/2023] We provide inference script of face generation driven by single modality.
 - [09/2023] [Editing code](https://github.com/ziqihuangg/Collaborative-Diffusion#editing) is released.
 - [06/2023] We provide the preprocessed multi-modal annotations [here](https://drive.google.com/drive/folders/1rLcdN-VctJpW4k9AfSXWk0kqxh329xc4?usp=sharing).
 - [05/2023] [Training code](https://github.com/ziqihuangg/Collaborative-Diffusion#training) for Collaborative Diffusion (512x512) released.